TWS is a Great Training Option for Everyone

 What Are Some Common Welding Discontinuities?

-Below are six common welding discontinuities, along with their possible causes.
+Below are six of the most common welding discontinuities, along with their possible causes.
 If these discontinuities surpass a given product’s standards, they are defects.

 1. Porosity